Fractured Magic: Egil Interlude III

 “Do you mind if I watch?”

-Devikra didn't explain further, claiming the sofa behind Wil and sprawling out.
+Devikra didn’t explain further, coming around the sofa and sprawling out on the one behind Wilhara.
 Her head tipped back, her eyes closed, she asked, “How much do you know about my operation here?”

-“I know you take appointments, that people ask you about their futures,” Egil said.
+“I know you take appointments and that people ask you about their futures,” Egil said.

-“There's much more to it, though I try to keep the rest quiet.
+“There’s much more to it, though I do try to keep the rest quiet.
 If the general populace knew everything, they might think of me as...well, not a false prophet, but perhaps a disingenuous one.
-The Oracle's visions predict the future — that much is true, but the visions are only flashes without context.
-There's no controlling what's seen or when.
-I'm sure you can imagine how inconvenient that is, seeing only fleeting glimpses of such a great world.”
+The oracle’s visions predict the future.
+That much is true, but the visions are only flashes without context.
+There’s no controlling what’s seen or when.
+I’m sure you can imagine how inconvenient that is, seeing only fleeting glimpses of such a great world.”
 She looked over at him.
 Same as back at the inn, he found it difficult to look away from her dark eyes.

-“This is your proposal?
-You're asking me to be a spy?”
+“This is your offer?
+You want me to be a spy?”
 Egil guessed.

 “Then what do you want from me?”